studio-node/CampusTour/backend/ambassador-led_kanban.md

         - `tour:end` (to terminate the session for all participants).
 - [x] **Tour Member -> Server -> Ambassador:**
     - `ambassador:ping` (for the "raise hand" feature).
+- [x] **Authentication:** Implement a mechanism to authenticate WebSocket connections (e.g., pass a JWT from the mobile app).
+- [x] **Data Persistence:** Persist critical tour session state (e.g., current stop, progress) to Supabase to handle server restarts or long disconnects.